telerik/winforms-docs/controls/forms-and-dialogs/tabbedform/features/buttons.md

 # Buttons

-By default you can add buttons to the in front of or after the tabs.
+By default you can add buttons in front of or after the tabs.
 This can be done at design time by directly typing the button text.

 >caption Figure 1: Add buttons at design time.

 ![radtabbedform-buttons001](images/radtabbedform-buttons001.gif)

-You can the buttons in the code behind as well.
+You can add the buttons in the code behind as well.
 This is demonstrated in the following example.

 #### Adding Buttons Programmatically